 Netflix is a shining example of a streaming platform.
 Based on traffic volume, it remains the leader in the global streaming market, followed by Apple TV, Hulu, and CBC.

 Video sharing apps

 Source: Search Engine Journal

 Also known as video hosting platforms, these are technically streaming apps that allow users to browse and watch existing clips, and upload and share their own ones.
 With the number of active users equivalent to a quarter of the global population, YouTube remains the most popular sharing service and video platform in general.
 It offers the largest catalog of content available you can watch non-stop.

 Besides, some sharing platforms have built-in live-streaming functionality.
 Users can capture, stream, record, and share live-streaming content.

 Given the popularity of multimedia content, today’s mobile development market is brimming with tools for building video apps of any type.
 That’s why, if you’re not a tech enthusiast willing to code everything from the ground up, the first thing you should do is find an SDK.

 And that’s where the eternal “open source vs. proprietary” dilemma comes into play.
 How should you approach it in the case of React Native development?
 Let’s find out.

 Proprietary SDK for React Native video apps

-A commercial SDK legally belongs to those who built it and is available only after buying the license.
+A commercial SDK legally belongs to those who built it and is available only after buying a license.